Perspective | IPhone 12 first look: What’s tempting, and what Apple failed to mention

 Here are your 2020 options, arriving in stores in late October and mid-November:

 - iPhone 12, $800, is the successor to the “standard” iPhone of the last few years but priced at $100 more.
 It’s got a 6.1-inch screen and two cameras on the back.
+(We’ve noted the starting prices; costs go up as you add storage capacity.)

 - iPhone 12 mini, $700, is a new smaller-form iPhone, with a 5.4-inch screen squished inside a smaller body than we’ve seen from Apple in years.